rampion/pear/doc/Article.md

 If you haven't seen non-uniform recursion before, this definition can seem a little odd.
 It almost looks more like a list than a tree.

-Examining values reveals how `BalancedTree` works; it can only store exactly 2^k elements, where `k` is the number of `Trunk` constructors.
+Examining values reveals how `BalancedTree` works; it can only store exactly 2ᵏ elements, where `k` is the number of `Trunk` constructors.

 ![visual representation of `Canopy a₀`](images/BalancedTreeSize1.png)

 ![visual representation of `Trunk (Canopy (a₀,a₁))`](images/BalancedTreeSize2.png)

 ![visual representation of `Trunk (Trunk (Canopy ((a₀,a₁),(a₂,a₃))))`](images/BalancedTreeSize4.png)

 ![visual representation of `Trunk (Trunk (Trunk (Canopy (((a₀,a₁),(a₂,a₃)),((a₄,a₅),(a₆,a₇))))))`](images/BalancedTreeSize8.png)

-Compare with the traditional binary tree:
+Compare with the traditional binary tree[^1]:

 ```haskell
 data ArbitraryTree a